 In Realist theory power, whether economic or military, is the “currency” of nation-states.
 Yet, when viewing developments in the MENA, this distinction fails to take into account the great influence of sub-national and non-state actors.
 Such groups in many cases challenge and in a few cases exceed the “power” of the nation-state in which they share territory.
 Among others, one such example is that of the Iranian backed political party Hezbollah, which operates within Lebanon.Read More

 These articles represent the views of the authors only, and do not constitute the positions of UCLA, the International Institute, or the Center for Middle East Development.
-Readers are invited to offer alternative perspectives to csaleh[at]international.ucla.edu.
+Articles are primarily written by UCLA undergraduate students.

 Russia has taken a central role in resolving the crisis in Libya.
 Russia has much to gain from returning its former ally to stability, from lost military contracts to infrastructure and oil contracts.
 But how exactly has Russia taken charge in the Libyan Crisis?Read More

 To discuss the future of the Middle East, and in particular to counter and isolate Iran, the Trump administration recently held a conference in Warsaw, Poland.
 What did this conference tell us about US-European and Israeli-Arab Relations though?Read More